2019aliu/2019aliu.github.io/projects.md

 title: Projects
 description: Look ma, I did a thing
 image: assets/images/stock/pic08.jpg
+style: 5
 nav-menu: true
 ---

 <section id="one">
 	<div class="inner">
 		<p>
-			As a computer science major, I've always been interested in exploring various fields.
+			Ever since I seriously picked up computer science as a junior in high school, I've never put it down.
+Computer science seems to be an ever expanding field with seemingly infinite possibilities, so I like taking some free time to use (and break) these tools.
+Starting out with the fundamentals, I've learned about data structure and algorithms, website and mobile applications development, data science, artificial intelligence (AI) -- specifically AI, and applications of all of those techniques.
+Who knows what I might discover in the future?
+Anyway.
 Here is a showcase of those projects.
 		</p>
 	</div>
 </section>